nanoporetech/tombo/docs/resquiggle.rst

 ``Read contains too many potential genomic deletions`` ``Not enough raw signal around potential genomic deletion(s)``

 *  These errors indicate that the sequence to signal matching algorithm was unable to identify a valid path.
+This can occur if a sample contains sequence divergent from the provided reference sequence.

 ``Poor raw to expected signal matching``
-``Poor raw to expected signal matching at read start``

-*  These errors indicate that the dynamic programming algorithm produce a poorly scored matching of genomic sequence to raw signal.
+*  This errors indicate that the dynamic programming algorithm produce a poorly scored matching of genomic sequence to raw signal (as definied by the ``--signal-matching-score``).
 Some potential sources for these errors include incorrect primary genomic mapping, incorrect genome sequence (compared to the biological sample), poor quality raw signal or an incompatible flowcell/library with included canonical models (only R9.5/4 flowcells currently supported; 2D reads are not supported; DNA and RNA are supported).

 ------------------
 Tombo FAST5 Format